kdave/btrfs-progs/Documentation/btrfs.rst

 The :command:`btrfs` utility is a toolbox for managing btrfs filesystems.
 There are command groups to work with subvolumes, devices, for whole filesystem or other specific actions.
-See section *COMMANDS*.
+See section :ref:`COMMANDS<man-btrfs8-commands>`.

 There are also standalone tools for some tasks like :command:`btrfs-convert` or :command:`btrfstune` that were separate historically and/or haven't been merged to the main utility.
-See section *STANDALONE TOOLS* for more details.
+See section :ref:`STANDALONE TOOLS<man-btrfs8-standalone-tools>` for more details.

 For other topics (mount options, etc) please refer to the separate manual page :doc:`btrfs(5)<btrfs-man5>`.